Fanny Jackson Coppin: Legacy

 In 1888, with a committee of women from Mother Bethel, she opened a home for destitute young women after other charities refused them admission.

-In 1899, the Fannie Jackson Coppin Club was named in her honor for community oriented African American women in Alameda County.
+In 1899, the Fannie Jackson Coppin Club was named in her honor for community oriented African-American women in Alameda County.
 This club played an important role in the California suffrage movement.

-To illustrate her point on Black economic independence, Jackson organized an effort to save The Christian Recorder from bankruptcy in 1879.
+To illustrate her point on Black economic independence, Jackson organized an effort to save The Christian Recorder – official newspaper of the AME Church – from bankruptcy in 1879.

-Jackson Coppin's Reminiscences of a School Life and Hints on Teaching - a combination of autobiography and an account of her teaching and administration at the ICY - was published in 1913.
+Jackson Coppin's Reminiscences of a School Life and Hints on Teaching – a combination of autobiography and an account of her teaching and administration at the ICY – was published in 1913.

-In 1926, a Baltimore teacher training school was named the Fanny Jackson Coppin Normal School (now Coppin State University).
+In 1926, a Baltimore teacher-training school was named the Fanny Jackson Coppin Normal School (now Coppin State University).
 On February 12, 1986, the Pennsylvania Historical and Museum Commission dedicated a historical marker in honor of Coppin on the campus of Cheyney University of Pennsylvania.

 On December 18, 1999, Coppin State University unveiled a bust in Jackson Coppin´s honor during their Centennial Celebration.

 On June 24, 2021, the Philadelphia Board of Education voted unanimously to rename the former Andrew Jackson Elementary School in South Philadelphia after Jackson Coppin (no relation), effective July 1, 2021; the school is now named Fanny Jackson Coppin School.
 The formal renaming occurred on March 29, 2022.
 At that time, the president of Coppin State University announced the establishment of a "Philadelphia Pathway" scholarship, under which any graduate of Coppin Elementary may attend Coppin State tuition-free, upon completion of high school.